moleculerjs/site/source/docs/0.14/concepts.md

 ### Architecture

 From the architectural point-of-view the online store can be seen as a composition of 2 independent services: the `products` service and the `gateway` service.
-The first one is  responsible for storage and management of the products while the second simply receive user´s requests and convey them to the `products` service.
+The first one is  responsible for storage and management of the products while the second simply receives user´s requests and conveys them to the `products` service.

 Now let's take a look at how this hypothetical store can be created with Moleculer.

 To ensure that our system is resilient to failures we will run the `products` and the `gateway` services in dedicated [nodes](#Node) (`node-1` and `node-2`).
 If you recall, running services at dedicated nodes means that the [transporter](#Transporter) module is required for inter services communication.
-So we're also going to need a message broker.
+Most of the transporters supported by Moleculer rely on a message broker for inter services communication, so we're going to need one up and running.
 Overall, the internal architecture of our store is represented in the figure below.

 Now, assuming that our services are up and running, the online store can serve user's requests.
 So let's see what actually happens with a request to list all available products.
 First, the request (`GET /products`) is received by the HTTP server running at `node-1`.
 The incoming request is simply passed from the HTTP server to the [gateway](#Gateway) service that does all the processing and mapping.
 In this case in particular, the user´s request is mapped into a `listProducts` action of the `products` service.
 Next, the request is passed to the [broker](#Service-Broker), which checks whether the `products` service is a [local](#Local-Services) or a [remote](#Remote-Services) service.
 In this case, the `products` service is remote so the broker needs to use the [transporter](#Transporter) module to deliver the request.
 The transporter simply grabs the request and sends it through the communication bus.
 Since both nodes (`node-1` and `node-2`) are connected to the same communication bus (message broker), the request is successfully delivered to the `node-2`.
 Upon reception, the broker of `node-2` will parse the incoming request and forward it to the `products` service.
 Finally, the `products` service invokes the `listProducts` action and returns the list of all available products.
 The response is simply forwarded back to the end-user.